 Dancing is a great way to be active and meet new friends.
 There’s a range of dance classes and Tea Dances that take place in Newcastle each week.
 You can find more on our Fitness page and our Food and Friends page.

-- The Blackfriars Centre host a weekly Tea Dance.
+- St. Vincent’s Centre (Blackfriars Centre) Newcastle host a weekly Tea Dance.

 - Equal Arts are running a 5 year project called Creativity Matters offering free workshops to people over 50 who would like to develop a creative interest and skills and contribute something positive to the their community.
 There are 2 groups available to participate in – Dance and movement in Gateshead, and Music in South Shields.
 When the groups have developed skills in these areas they will visit care homes to share their skills with staff and residents.